thomasathul/IoT_Based_Weather_Monitoring_System/README.md

 # 🌦️ IoT-Based Weather Monitoring System

-An Internet of Things (IoT) project designed to monitor environmental conditions in real-time using sensors and a Raspberry Pi.
+A project designed to monitor environmental conditions in real-time using sensors and a Raspberry Pi.
 The system collects temperature, humidity, pressure, and air quality data and uploads it to the ThingSpeak cloud platform for visualization and analysis.

 ---